ChilliCream/graphql-platform/website/src/blog/2021-01-10-hot-chocolate-logging/2021-01-10-hot-chocolate-logging.md

             webBuilder.UseStartup<Startup>();
         });
 ```
 Back to our `ConsoleQueryLogger` class.
-The entire purpose of this class is to hook into the Hot Chocolate GraphQL processing pipeline such that we can start a timer before the query starts processing, and then output at that processing completion, the query details themselves, as well as the time spent in milliseconds for that query to process.
+The entire purpose of this class is to hook into the Hot Chocolate GraphQL processing pipeline such that we can start a timer before the query starts processing.
+Then, at that processing completion, the query details, the variables associated with the query and the execution time are logged.

 Because this method implements the Hot Chocolate `DiagnosticEventListener`, we can override the `ExecuteRequest` method which gives us a way to hook into the processing pipeline.
 That "hook in" is by way of Dependency Injection.
-By making the first parameter of that method an `IRequestContext`, we can get passed into this method our GraphQL context for this request.
-That contains all the details about the request including the query itself and it's associated request variables.
+By making the first parameter of that method an `IRequestContext`, we can get passed into this method, our GraphQL context for this request.
+That context contains all the details about the request including the query itself and its associated request variables.

 From here, we create a new `RequestScope`, that will track our entire request from start to finish in the Hot Chocolate GraphQL server.
 We pass into that `RequestScope`, our console logger and our newly acquired GraphQL context.

 Essentially, this new `RequestScope` tracks our GraphQL query from start to finish.
 We make use of `System.Diagnostics.Stopwatch` to time our request.
-We start the timer in the constructor, and we stop it in the `Dispose` method.
-Because we have access to our request details, as well as the logger class, we can output our complete query to our logger class right here on the completion of the request processing pipeline.
-Here is our Dispose method (same as above) that does exactly that.
+We start the timer in the `RequestScope`'s constructor, and we stop it in its `Dispose` method.
+Because we have access to our request details, as well as the logger class, we can output our complete query to our logger on the completion of the request processing.

 ```csharp
 public void Dispose()